shahar0809/Mesh-Viewer/README.md

 ## Advenced Coloring and Shading

 We implemented all three types of lights: Ambient, Diffuse and Specular.
-We also added three types of Shading: Flat, Grouraud and Pong.
+We also added three types of Shading: Flat, Grouraud and Phong.

 ### Flat